tr3ck3r/linklight/exercises/networking_selfpaced/exercises/1-0-explore/README.md

   executable location = /usr/bin/ansible
   python version = 2.7.17 (default, Nov  7 2019, 10:07:09) [GCC 7.4.0]
 root@Ansible:~/networking-workshop#
 ```
 > Note: The ansible version you see might differ from the above output

 This command gives you information about the version of Ansible, location of the executable, version of Python, search path for the modules and location of the `ansible configuration file`.

 ## Step 3

 Use the `cat` command to view the contents of the `ansible.cfg` file.
+Your configuration file may differ or you may need to create it and apply this configuration depending on where you got the Ansible VM from.

 ```
 [student1@ansible networking-workshop]$ cat ~/.ansible.cfg